odemolliens/bitrise-step-apps-decompiler/README.md

 # Bitrise step - Mobile apps decompiler

-Decompile mobile APK and/or IPA
+This step ecompile mobile APK and/or IPA

-This step will get/download your APK/IPA and decompile them to:
+This step will get (or download if you launched this step from outside of the Bitrise build where you generate your apk) your APK/IPA and decompile them to:
 - apk_decompiled/
 - ipa_unzipped/